lightning/bolts/02-peer-protocol.md

 fee changes).
   - MUST include one `htlc_signature` for every HTLC transaction corresponding to BIP69 lexicographic ordering of the commitment transaction.
+  - if it has not recently received a message from the remote node:
+      - SHOULD use `ping` and await the reply `pong` before sending `commitment_signed`.

 A receiving node:
   - once all pending updates are applied: